 - DVD slideshow of game or sports event, with audio: $75, including up to 50 images; each additional image: $1

 Photographers who use higher-grade cameras and lighting equipment typically charge higher rates to help cover their overhead for equipment and insurance.
 In general, better equipment also results in a higher-quality photo outcome, which is worth the extra cost.
-Prices for professional cameras range from entry-level at around $1,500 to well into the tens of thousands.
+Prices for professional cameras range from about $1,500 at the entry level to well into the tens of thousands.
 Lenses and other equipment are also very expensive.
-It's critical that sports photographers have the right gear to capture, however.
+It's critical that sports photographers have the right gear to capture the action, however.
 Fast action games and other sports require a camera capable of high frame-per-second (fps) shooting.

 - On-location printing, with a minimum of 51 or more prints: $4.50

 - 25 (4x6) prints: $20; each additional 25-print increment: $15

 Many sports photographers offer a variety of packages that include different sizes of player portraits plus a team photo and additional products.
 The cost of the packages largely depends on the number of photos ordered, and ranges from $10 to $50, on average.

 In addition to prints, most sports photographers offer a range of products that can have a player's image printed on them — collectible mugs, refrigerator magnets, buttons, keychains, calendars and more.
 These products are usually ordered along with the prints as part of a bundled package.

 Some photographers charge a travel fee for arriving at sporting events or photo shoot sites to cover additional time and transportation expenses.
 For example, Greg Dunivant Photography charges $60 per hour for travel time exceeding 30 minutes in either direction, measured in 10-minute increments at $6 each.